ThomasDanger/TicTacToe-In-Assembly/MIPS/CurrentVersion/README.md

 Where the grid containing the numbers represents a table and the numbers represent the position of a cell.
-The data for the player's move will be stored at 2^(Position*2).
+The data for the player's move will be represented by adding 2^(Position*2) to the integer that represents the game board.
 This game will also prompt the user to choose X's or O's.
 This is explained in the next step.

 ### CHOOSING GAMEPIECE (X'S OR O'S)
 The program will prompt you to enter an X or an O to choose whether you would